ctrlw/magni/README.md

 You can use them to change files like magni.py later, but they will not undo all the changes from the read-only-fs.sh script.

-## Camera focus setup
+## Camera focus
 When everything is in place, adjust the focus till a letter under the camera looks sharp.
 Then try a book and maybe adjust.
 Not all objects are flat.
 If you’re smart you got a Raspberry Pi camera v2 and do it the easy way, just turning the white ring tool.
-On the older model or cheap alternatives, the lens may be glued which can still be adapted, but you can potentially break the camera.
+On the older camera model or cheap alternatives, the lens may be glued and can still be adapted, but you risk breaking the camera.

 ![Adjust camera focus](docs/camera-focus-300x225.jpg)